Arms trafficking: Northern Ireland

+Before World War I, the Ulster Unionist Council initiated the Larne gun-running operation in April 1914 where they successfully brought in weapons and weapons from the German Empire using motor vehicles to transport the cargo inland.
+However, the Unionist arms procurement network during The Troubles faced less success in contrast to the PIRA networks.
+Although they acquired some weapons from South African arms dealers and sympathizers from abroad, internal theft and improvisation remained a primary source of small arms logistics.

 Global market value

 Though one of the least profitable illegal trades, arms trafficking made an estimated $1.7-3.5 billion in 2014, making it the 9th largest criminal market, which was valued at $1.6-2.2 trillion.

 The AK-47 is one of the most appealing weapons in the illegal weapons trade due to its low cost and reliability.
 In Iraq, a smuggled AK-47 typically costs $150–300.
 In the first sixth months of the 2003 invasion of Iraq, the influx of new weapons lowered the AK-47's price, to the point the weapon was sold for as low as $25, or sometimes, nothing.
 Comparatively, AK-47s sold on the Dark web in the United States can cost as much as $3,600, as the price of illegal arms is increased greatly by the distance it must travel, due to the induced risk.
 A handgun trafficked from the United States to Canada can have its price increase by 560% from just crossing the border.
 Weapons smuggled overseas will usually take several, short trips with multiple companies to mask the country of origin and the original sellers.

 In the United States, biker gangs have been connected to arms trafficking.
 United States law enforcement agencies started investigating bike gangs in the late 90s, and started classifying them as organized criminal organizations.
 This was mainly due to the fact that they were able to get control of the prostitution market and the smuggling of stolen goods such as weapons, motorcycles, and car parts.